rivethealth/rules_javascript/docs/rules_nodejs.md

   downloaded and managed entirely by Bazel.
 This is an idiomatic Bazel approach, e.g. rules_jvm_external.
 - There is no special treatment of node module dependencies.
-Rather, everything uses the same rules (e.g. js_library).
+Rather, everything uses the same rules (e.g. js_library, ts_import).
-- Typescript support is separate, in rules_javascript.
+- Clear factorization between components, e.g. JavaScript and TypeScript.